 Chase Sapphire Preferred is an easy choice for those seeking to earn travel rewards with useful perks in tow.

-You earn 2x points on dining and travel while everything else earns 1 point per dollar.
+The rewards program favors those who travel and dine out often.
 Notably, when you redeem your points for travel through Chase Ultimate Rewards, you receive a 25% bonus redemption value.

 And, remember, you can transfer these points to partnered airline frequent flyer or hotel loyalty programs to maximize those points even more.

 The card has a $95 annual fee and no foreign transaction fees (handy for international trips).